ramalho/orablog/forget-the-boxes.rst

 Assignment in Python never copies values.
 It only copies references.
 So when I wrote ``skills = t_doom[1]`` I did not copy the list at ``t_doom[1]``, I only copied a reference to it, which I then used to change the list by doing ``skills.append('rap')``.

-Prof. Stein spoke about assignment in a very deliberate way.
+Back at MIT, Prof. Stein spoke about assignment in a very deliberate way.
 For example, when talking about a seesaw object in a simulation, she would say: “Variable ``s`` is assigned to the seesaw”, but never “The seesaw is assigned to variable ``s``”.
 With reference variables it makes much more sense to say that the variable is assigned to an object, and not the other way around.
 After all, the object is created before the assignment.

 In an assignment such as ``y = x * 10``, the right-hand side is evaluated first.
 This creates a new object or retrieves an existing one.
 Only after the object is constructed or retrieved, the name is assigned to it.